Graphory logo

 Graphory is graph-based memory for AI agents.
 Your tools pour in, a knowledge graph comes out, and any AI you choose queries it.
 No vectors, no LLMs in the extraction path, full audit trail on every fact.

-The data layer, not the reasoning layer
+The memory layer, not the reasoning layer

 Graphory builds and serves a graph.
 It does not think for you.
 There are no LLM API keys in the production pipeline, no model routing, no prompt templates guessing at what your data means.
 Extraction is code.
 Storage is a typed graph.
 Retrieval is a query.